ntoump/CS50AI/README.md

 The subject of the course, and thereby of the repo, is Machine Learning and Artificial Intelligence.
 Each weak has a distinct focus and challenges, ranging from the basics of the most well known search (BFS, DFS, A*, et cetera) and optimization algorithms to the more complicated topics of Neural Networks (using TensorFlow) and Natural Language Processing.

 It was a blast studying this course's material and solving its challenges.
 I am deeply grateful to all those who made it possible.

+###### NOTE: I will find the rest of the files needed for the programs to work properly, and upload them either in this or in another repository with the appropriate tag.
+Commitment: to do it ASAP.